 Baby changing facilities are located in both the male and female toilets.
 Buggy parking space is also available on the ground floor.

 Food and drink

-Take a break at our café, situated in the marquee during the week and in the basement floor during the weekend.
+Take a break at our café, situated in the basement floor.
 The café offers salads and sandwiches throughout the week, with an additional hot menu at the weekend, and a range of hot and cold beverages.

-The café is open throughout the exhibition and closes 30 minutes before closing time each day.
+The café is open from Tuesday 4 July to Sunday 9 July inclusive, and closes 30 minutes before closing time each day.